 Allowed amount The amount BCBSAZ has agreed to pay for a covered service.
 The allowed amount includes both the BCBSAZ payment and your cost share (see definition).
 Example: Let's say your doctor normally charges \$150 for a particular service (that's the billed charge).
 For that service, BCBSAZ has set the allowed amount at \$100.
 That is the amount the doctor will receive as payment for the service.
 Both you and the plan pay the allowed amount to the doctor.
-If your coinsurance is 20%, you pay \$20 ($100 \times 20\%$) at the time of your appointment, and your plan pays \$80 ($100 - 20$) when the claim is processed.
+If your coinsurance is 20%, you pay \$20 (\$100 x 20%) at the time of your appointment, and your plan pays \$80 (\$100 - \$20) when the claim is processed.
 Coinsurance The percentage of the allowed amount that you pay when you receive a covered healthcare service (after meeting your deductible).
 Example: If the allowed amount for a service is \$120 and your coinsurance is 20%, you pay \$24 (\$120 x 20%) and your plan pays the other \$96 (\$120 - \$24) if you've already met your annual deductible.
 If you haven't met your deductible, you pay the full allowed amount of \$120 (except in the case of preventive services).
 Copay or Copayment The fixed or set dollar amount you pay for certain covered healthcare services.
 You pay your copay at the time you receive care.
 Prescriptions and network doctor visits are examples of covered services that often have copays.
 Usually, if a copay does not apply to a service, you can expect to pay any applicable deductible and coinsurance, and vice-versa.
 Cost share or Out-of-pocket costs What you pay for the covered healthcare services you use.
 Deductibles, coinsurance, access fees, and copays are all examples of cost share.
 Cost share does not include your monthly premiums or the cost of any noncovered services that you receive.
 Cost share may sometimes also be called out-of-pocket costs or out-of-pocket expenses.
 Learn more about cost share in your Plan Attachment.
 Covered services The medically necessary healthcare services or items that are benefits of your health plan.
-Deductible or Calendar-year deductible The amount you pay toward your covered healthcare services each calendar year before BCBSAZ begins to pay its share.
+Deductible or Calendar-year The amount you pay toward your covered healthcare services each calendar year before BCBSAZ begins to pay its share.
 Your deductible amount is listed in your Plan Attachment and in your Summary of Benefits and Coverage (SBC).
 Example: If your health plan has a \$1,000 deductible, you pay the allowed amount for the services you use during the calendar year until you have paid a total of \$1,000.
 After that, BCBSAZ begins paying its share.
-You will still pay any other cost-sharing amounts after meeting your deductible, such as copays or coinsurance.
+You will still pay any other cost-sharing amounts after meeting your deductible, such as copays or deductible coinsurance.
 Note: Some plans allow you to get some services (such as emergency services) at the cost of your copay or coinsurance amount whether or not you've met the deductible.
 Copays or coinsurance amounts for these services do not count toward your deductible.
 In-network provider A doctor, hospital, outpatient surgery center, pharmacy, lab, or other professional or place that is contracted with the plan network to provide healthcare services to members in the plan.
-Out-of-network provider A doctor, clinic, hospital, or other provider or healthcare facility that is not in your plan network.